Skip to main content

 Nursing Associates enables registered nurses to provide care.
 Their responsibilities include supporting and supervising Trainee Nursing Associates, performing and recording clinical observations, supporting wound care management, promoting health and wellbeing to patients, advising and signposting patients, and maintaining health records.

-Physician Associate
+Physician Assistant

-Physician Associates manage undiagnosed cases by history taking, physical examinations and clinical decision making to establish a working diagnosis and management plan.
+Physician Assistants manage undiagnosed cases by history taking, physical examinations and clinical decision making to establish a working diagnosis and management plan.
 Although they currently do not have prescribing rights, they can prepare prescriptions for GPs to sign.

 General Practice Assistant